pyston/pyston_v1/README.md

 ### Getting started

-To get a full development environment for Pyston, you will need pretty recent versions of various tools.
-The docs/INSTALLING.md file contains information about what the tools are, how to get them, and how to install them; currently it can take up to an hour to get them all built on a quad-core machine.
+We have some build instructions at [INSTALLING.md](https://github.com/dropbox/pyston/blob/master/docs/INSTALLING.md).
+If you have any issues, please feel free to file an issue in the issue tracker, or mention it via email or gitter.

-To simply build and run Pyston, a smaller set of dependencies is required; see docs/INSTALLING.md, but skip the "OPTIONAL DEPENDENCIES" section.
-Once all the dependencies are installed, you should be able to do
+Once you've followed those instructions, you should be able to do
 ```
-$ make check -j4
+$ make check
 ```

 And see that hopefully all of the tests pass.
-(If they don't, please email pyston-dev.)
+(If they don't, please let us know.)

-We also have a new CMake-based build system which is easier and faster to get running; see the end of INSTALLING.md for information.

 All pull requests are built and tested by travis-ci.org running Ubuntu 12.04.
 See [travis-ci.org/dropbox/pyston/builds](https://travis-ci.org/dropbox/pyston/builds).